jurbanek/powerpan/README.md

-# PowerPAN - PowerShell Module for Palo Alto Networks NGFW
+# PowerPAN

-PowerPAN is a PowerShell module for the Palo Alto Networks NGFW & Panorama
+PowerPAN is a **PowerShell module** for the Palo Alto Networks NGFW & Panorama

 ## Features